Stating the understated, a Q&A on Parmigiani’s recent success.

 Simply put, there is a huge potential for the brand to grow in the region precisely because there are consumers here that are very discerning.

 Tell me about some of the commercial changes you have brought to Parmigiani and to the region.

 Around the world, we have cut two-thirds of the distribution because I found that they did not suit the potential of the brand and did not have the professionalism in the environment to harness said potential.
 In the region, we were very selective when choosing to work with retailers like Cortina and Sincere because we believe that there needs to be mutual respect between the retailer and the customer.

 The customer that we are serving is a watch lover who likes to browse and compare.
 The retailer we work with has to have a level of knowledge and trust with its customers because they will also serve as a guide for the brand.
 This is also why I chose to be present in a multi-brand environment because it is a business model that I believe in.

-Discover the Parmigiani Fleurier collections online or at our boutiques at your nearest location.
+Discover the Parmigiani Fleurier collection online or visit us at our boutiques for more information.